Establishing and operating transparent

 Expected Roles of and Support for Outside Directors

-The three adeptly fulfill monitoring and advisory roles in addition to actively participating in Board discussions.
+The five adeptly fulfill monitoring and advisory roles in addition to actively participating in Board discussions.
 In their monitoring role, they receive support in the form of departmental briefings on business operations and challenges and direct access to frontline operations through on-site visits to domestic and overseas subsidiaries to better understand the actual state of operations.
 Additionally, they are briefed in advance on the content and background of resolutions to be voted on at Board meetings to facilitate sound decision-making.

 Outside Directors and Outside Audit & Supervisory Board Members